Unity-Technologies/ToolsCollection/Readme.md

 editor.
 Allow to check before removing a function that seemed used nowhere that it is not referenced by a Unity Event (and so would only fail during execution)

-### Package Manager
+### Package Designer

-The Package Manager is a tool that allow to define package from assets in the project and export them into a unitypackage through a single click.
+The Package Designer is a tool that allow to define package from assets, save that configuration as asset in the project and export them into a unitypackage through a single click.

 It also allow to reorganize said assets in a different hierarchy than the one they are in the project before export (e.g you may want to group mesh, material